labwc/labwc/CONTRIBUTING.md

 - `g_pattern_match_simple()`

-When using these types of functions it is often desirable to support with some glib code, which is okay provided it is kept local and self-contained.
+When using these types of functions it is often desirable to support with some GLib code, which is okay provided it is kept local and self-contained.
 See example from `src/theme.c`:

 ```